RC-Nkutlwang/RC-Nkutlwang/README.md

 # Tshepo Romeo Nkutlwang

-### 📍 London | 🎓 3rd Year MEng Electrical and Electronics Engineering | 🏛️ Imperial College London
+### 📍 London | 🎓 Final Year MEng Electrical and Electronics Engineering | 🏛️ Imperial College London

 ---

 ## 👋 About Me

 Hello!
-I'm **Tshepo Romeo Nkutlwang**, a 22-year-old undergraduate student pursuing a **Master of Engineering (MEng)** in **Electrical and Electronics Engineering** at **Imperial College London**.
+I'm **Tshepo Romeo Nkutlwang**, a 23-year-old undergraduate student pursuing a **Master of Engineering (MEng)** in **Electrical and Electronics Engineering** at **Imperial College London**.
 Originally from the beautiful country of **Botswana**, I am deeply passionate about the transformative power of technology and its potential to drive innovation and improve lives.

 ### 🌟 What I’m Interested In:

 - **Embedded Systems Programming**: I am fascinated by the intricacies of embedded systems and how they control and optimize complex hardware systems.
 - **Power Systems**: I aspire to contribute to the future of sustainable energy by designing and optimizing power systems.
 - **Software Programming**: From writing efficient code to solving complex problems, I enjoy the challenge and creativity that software development brings.
+- **Full Custom IC design**: Working with CMOS devices to design circuits to match required specifications.
+- **Robotic Manipulation**: using kinematics to map expected behaviour for auctuator arms and tuning the robot to perform as desired.
 - **Artificial Intelligence**: AI’s ability to learn, adapt, and revolutionize industries is an area I am eager to explore further.

 ---